metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.
-Defaults to true.
+- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.Defaults to true.
-- `spinlocks` (Number) Retries indicates the number of retries.
-Must be a value greater or equal 4096.
-Defaults to 4096.
+- `spinlocks` (Number) Retries indicates the number of retries.Must be a value greater or equal 4096.Defaults to 4096.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--synic"></a>